syedmba/fogs-of-kalengard/README.md

-# Fogs of Kalengard: Miasma of the Demon King
+# Fogs of Kalengard: Miasma of the Demon King - Chapter 1
 # A Text-Based Adventure Game
 Project for COMP2113/ENGG1340